Navigation: Home > Technical Drawings > CAC Wirraway

 The aircraft:

-The North American Aviation NA-33 advanced trainer (also known by it's NAA accounting code NA-16-2K) was produced under license by Commonwealth Aircraft Corporation as the Wirraway.
+A modified version of the North American Aviation NA-16-2K advanced trainer (also known by it's NAA accounting code NA-33) was produced under license by Commonwealth Aircraft Corporation as the Wirraway.

 A total of 755 Wirraway aircraft were delivered to the RAAF by CAC.
 The Wirraway was produced in 3 distinct versions (Wirraway Mk I, Mk II and Mk III) under 7 different production contracts (CA-1, CA-3, CA-5, CA-7, CA-8, CA-9 and CA-16).

-For more detailed technical information about the Wirraway, click here to view the Wirraway Technical Information page.
+For more detailed information about the Wirraway, click here to view the Wirraway Technical Information page.

 The drawings:

-This is a series of drawings providing detailed information regarding the construction and dimensions of the Wirraway, as well as showing the differences between the versions.
+This is a series of drawings providing details of the construction and dimensions of the Wirraway, as well as showing the differences between the versions.
 These drawings have been carefully researched from factory manuals and hundreds of measurements taken from actual aircraft.

 If you download these drawings, you agree to use them under the Creative Commons Attribution Share-Alike 3.0 Unported License.